rzonedevops/influent/README.md

 ![Influent example with public Kiva data set](https://raw.github.com/oculusinfo/wiki-assets/master/influent/influent-kiva.png)

+### Live Demo
+To see a live demo of Influent visit the Influent web page at http://influent.org.

 ## Building Influent
 The Influent web app is a servlet, with server side Java and client side JavaScript + HTML5.
 To build Influent on the command line you will need the following to be installed first: